 His art has been shown in group and solo shows in Manhattan, and in juried exhibitions nationwide.
 It was selected by the Saatchi Gallery to be displayed at Gallery Mess in London, and has been exhibited at the Alden B. Dow Museum of Science and Art.
 His art and writing on art have been featured in ARTnews, Juxtapoz, Hyperallergic, American Art Collector, International Artist, Poets/Artists, MAKE, Manifest, and The Artist’s Magazine.
 He blogs for The Huffington Post.

 His paintings range from the figure and portraiture, to still lives and landscapes, to investigations of machinery, architecture, and microflaura.
 His representational work has been identified with the emerging Post Contemporary movement, an identification which he welcomes.
 He has produced paintings in collaboration with best-selling novelist China Miéville, award-winning poet Kathleen Rooney, legendary actor Martin Donovan, and noted installation artist Erika Johnson.

-His work is included in the permanent collection of the New Britain Museum of American Art, as well as numerous private collections, among them those of New York Magazine senior art critic Jerry Saltz, Chicago collector Howard Tullman, Disney senior vice president Jackson George, and Gemini-winning screenwriter Jeremy Boxen.
+His work is included in the permanent collections of the New Britain Museum of American Art and the Long Beach Museum of Art, as well as numerous private collections, among them those of New York Magazine senior art critic Jerry Saltz, Chicago collector Howard Tullman, Disney senior vice president Jackson George, and Gemini-winning screenwriter Jeremy Boxen.
 He is represented by Dacia Gallery in New York.
 His writing on art is collected at www.danielmaidman.blogspot.com and at http://www.huffingtonpost.com/daniel-maidman.
-He lives and paints in Greenpoint, Brooklyn.
+He lives and paints in Brooklyn, New York.